xinihe/stock_ambiguity_analysis/code/ProbVar/intro.md

 * **Interval Standard Deviations (interval_std)**: Reflect the variability in the probability estimates for each return interval across the rolling window.
 * **Ambiguity Metric (ambiguity_metric)**: Represents the average uncertainty in the return distribution over the specified window.
 Higher values indicate greater ambiguity.
+* **interval_std** is a vector that captures the standard deviation of estimated probabilities for each return interval (or bin) across multiple days within a rolling window.

 ## **Conclusion**